 NORD gratefully acknowledges Stéphane Vignes, MD, Department of Lymphology, Centre de Référence des Maladies Vasculaires Rares, Hôpital Cognacq-Jay, Paris, for assistance in the preparation of this report.

 Primary intestinal lymphangiectasia (PIL) is a rare digestive disorder characterized by abnormally enlarged (dilatated) lymph vessels supplying the lining of the small intestine.
-The main symptoms are swelling of the limbs and abdominal discomfort.
+The main symptoms are swelling (edema) of the limbs and abdominal discomfort.
 The disorder is usually diagnosed before three years of age but is sometimes diagnosed later in life.

 Swelling of the membrane surrounding the heart (pericarditis) and fluid in the chest (pleural effusion) or ascites (abdominal effusion) can occur.
 Extreme generalized swelling of the body (anasarca) can be a rare life threatening complication in children.